fregante/gsap-then/readme.md

 When you call `.then()` a new Promise is generated and it's resolved once GSAP's `onComplete` is reached.

 If the tween already has an `onComplete` callback it will be replaced by the Promise resolver but it will still work.
-If you apply a new `onComplete` callback the promise will be overridden.
+But if you apply a new `onComplete` callback after calling `.then()` the  promise will be overridden.

 **Note:** because these are promises, they are only resolved once, not every time the timeline is completed.
 If you want it to be resolved every time, then you don't need a promise, just use `onComplete`.